ghall89/shell-scripts/README.md

 Run script in your terminal with the path to the folder that holds the text files you want to "despace".

 Example: `sh despacer.sh ~/Desktop/text`

+Note: For safety, this script will only modify text files at the root of any directory you choose, and will not go into subfolders.
+Though I don't suggest it unless you're absolutely 100% sure you know what you're doing, if you want to remove this limitation delete `-maxdepth 1` from all lines.

 ## License